top of page

 inside the entrance hall at buffalo trace distillery, a historic red brick building, 2 storeys high, open plan, with a wooden beam flat ceiling and metal columns holding the roof up, a queueing system of ropes and welcome reception desks manned by staff. the floor is concrete with a pattern painted on it of the map of the distillery

-We are not in the countryside here, but at the edge of the State capital Frankfort.
-You approach the distillery up a tree-lined drive from the main road.
-It’s about ¼-mile long and rewards you with views over the historic site, with it's collection of industrial brick buildings.
-Arriving at 2pm, having spent the morning at Bulleit Distillery, a half hour drive away in Shelbyville, we were only able to fit in the standard Trace Tour.
-Run hourly, it lasts 75 minutes and includes a tasting of six products at the end.
-The guest entrance is in the renovated historical Freehouse and the floor depicts an overview of the entire operation.
+On the edge of Frankfort, the state capital, the distillery sits at the end of a tree-lined drive that stretches about a quarter of a mile from the main road, giving you glimpses of the historic site along the way and its collection of classic red-brick industrial buildings.
+We arrived at 2pm, having spent the morning at Bulleit Distillery a half-hour drive away in Shelbyville, and only had time for the standard Trace Tour.
+The tour runs hourly, lasts around 75 minutes, and finishes with a tasting of six of their spirits.
+The guest entrance was through the renovated historic Freehouse, where the floor featured an overview of the entire operation.

 The Tour